ThomasQuant/ThomasQuant.github.io/README.md

-## This website is to share my astrophotography.
+## This website is created to share my astrophotography.